Shu-AFK/Datatransmission/README.md

     find - Search for files in a directory hierarchy. grep - Search text using patterns.
     exit - Exit the shell.
-    copy_to - copy's a file to the client pc copy_from - copy's a file from the client pc to the server
+    copy_to - copy's a file to the client pc. copy_from - copy's a file from the client pc to the server. move_startup - runs the host executable on startup. remove_startup - reverts the previous command.

 ## Unix( + extra) Command Descriptions